karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/README.md

 The application uses profile "local-table" when working with Azurite.

-## New Development Profiles: local-table and azure-table-dev
+## New Development Profiles: local-table and azure-table-storage-dev

 As explained in the previous chapter I use "local-table" profile for developing the Azure version using local Azurite table storage test instance running in a Node module.
 The local Azurite based development has a couple of cons: you don't have to pay for the actual Table Storage ingress/egress while developing your API that stores/fetches data to/from Azure Table Storage, and development cycle is faster using the local Azurite Table Storage than accessing every time the actual Azure Table Storage service.